yenchiah/project-website-template/README.md

 Here are several known problems and bugs that will be addressed in a later version.
 If you fixed them, please do not hesitate to send me a pull request, and I would be very grateful.
 Please also report problems and bugs in [GitHub Issues](https://github.com/yenchiah/project-website-template/issues).

 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.
-- On Safari (both desktop and mobile), the image button in the "Text with Images and Image Buttons" section has a wrong aspect ratio.

 # Future Plans
 Here are several planned features that will be add in the future: